shruthi-thupakula/weather-map/README.md

 - Leaflet JS
 - Open Weather API

-### This applicaiton doesn't depend on any backend except the APIs used
+### This application doesn't depend on any backend except the APIs used

----

-The Application may show you "For Development Purpose Only Water Mark" which was the result of API Usage of Open Maps & Leaflet JS

----

 > It uses the live location of the user with the help of `navigator.geolocation()` class available in JavaScript